rsandeep15/AnkiImageToDeck/README.md

-Anki Connect + ChatGPT
+## Gen AI Anki Connect

-- Feed an Image of your vocabulary list to ChatGPT to convert it to word pairs (Korean, English)
+- Feed an PDF that contains vocabulary words to ChatGPT to convert it to Foreign language & English Pair Anki Flashcards
-- Take the word pairs and use AnkiConnect to generate flash cards

 To run:

 ```
-python3 AnkiSync.py <Path to Image> <Anki Deck Name>
+python3 AnkiSync.py <Path to PDF> <Anki Deck Name>
 ```